untillpro/swarmgo/README.md

   - Install swarm in `worker` mode for all nodes which do not have swarm configured yet
   - At least one manager must be configured first

+Services:
+- mycluster.io/traefik
+- mycluster.io/graphana
+- mycluster.io/prometheus

+# Under the Hood

+Networks:
+- traefik: traefik + consul
+- webgateway: all services which should be available from outside, such services must have a label `traefik.enabled=true`

 # Logs

 - Logs are written to `./logs` folder